jayunit100/k8sprototypes/2020kubecon/cni_debugging.md

     inet6 fe80::80aa:a9ff:fe6f:233/64 scope link
 ```

 In both clusters, run `kubectl scale deployment coredns --replicas=10 -n kube-system`.
 Then re run these commands.
-You'll notices that you do not see any new ip.
+You'll see new ip a entries for the containers.

 ### How many packets are flowing through the interfaces?